Begeex/TemperatureMonitor/readme.md

 # Low-power temperature monitor

 This project uses an ESP32 and an e-ink screen to display temperature and humidity values from two temperature meters.
-Its power consumption is also somewhat optimized.
+It's power consumption is also somewhat optimized.

 ### Parts